nicklafferty/craftycody/content/crafts/jigsaw-review.md

 ## Value/Quality

+It's heavy-duty without being super heavy and is about [$200 at Lowe's ](https://www.lowes.com/pd/DEWALT-XR-20-Volt-Max-Brushless-Variable-Speed-Keyless-Cordless-Jigsaw-Battery-Not-Included/1000601417?cm_mmc=shp-_-c-_-prd-_-tol-_-google-_-lia-_-129-_-cordlessdrillsandcombokits-_-1000601417-_-0&placeholder=null&ds_rl=1286981&gclid=Cj0KCQjw4ImEBhDFARIsAGOTMj_tCSmIM5BKOMsEk7x1f1Z3N3o3-keCosg6BEI8D9k9MOwth-XaKQoaAk9iEALw_wcB&gclsrc=aw.ds)at any given time.
+You can find it for less on other sites and there are frequent sales throughout the year.
+Like I said, I got mine in a bundle

 ## Safety Tips

 The first thing to always keep in mind when working with power tools is safety and safety is enforced with repetition.
 I always wear gloves and safety glasses when using tools.
 What I always do when putting my jigsaw away is make sure the safety lock is on and turn the speed dial down to 1.
 Then, when I know the trigger is locked, pull the battery out and set it aside.
 I also pull the trigger to make sure there is no "juice" in the tool and then lock it again.
 Last, I take the saw blade out and store it away in a small case.
 Be careful as the blade may be hot after use.